Nongo-class warship: Weapons

-The missile-boats variants at first were valued with one gun of 85mm, one or two turrets of 30mm and unknown kind of anti-surface missiles.
+The missile boat variants were initially evaluated as being armed with one 85 mm gun, one or two 30 mm turrets and an unknown type of anti-ship missiles.

-Later, surfaced after north Korean propaganda video that the missile boats are indeed armed with the relatively effective Russian Kh-35 missiles.
-Also the gun appears to be different, a reversed-engined turret of 76mm (related probably to the Iranian Fajr-27, a reversed-engine gun of the famous Italian OTO Melara 76 mm).
+Later, a North Korean propaganda video showed that the missile boats are indeed armed with the relatively effective Russian Kh-35 missiles.
+Also the gun appears to be different, a reverse-engineered 76 mm turret (probably related to the Iranian Fajr-27, a reverse-engineered variant of the Italian OTO Melara 76 mm gun).